gaurav12nigam/git_demo/README.md

 # git_demo
-this project is ony for basic understanding of GIT only
+this project is ony for basic understanding of GIT only.